Mortgages for Pensioners and Older Borrowers

 If you are a retired police officer or a police officer who wants a mortgage but will be in retirement during the lending period, it is possible to obtain a loan.
 In fact, there are specialist lenders who specifically provide mortgages for police officers who have retired.

 The amount of loan you are approved for will vary depending on the type of mortgage you would like, the property type, your age, income and other factors.
-Because of this, it can be helpful to speak to a mortgage broker who has experience with finding lenders for older borrowers, specifically police officers.
+Because of this, it can be helpful to speak to a mortgage broker who has experience with finding lenders for elderly borrowers, specifically police officers.

 Are there mortgage loans for retired military personnel?